ljessendk/CanFestival/README.md

 Latest work done:

+- The Canopen dictionary editor Objdictedit.py now allows to define the size of each string or domain, thanks to Mattes Standfuß for his work

-- The stack can now be compiled as a .so shared lib, thanks to Mattes Standfuß for his work
+- The stack can now be compiled as a .so shared lib, thanks to Mattes Standfuß for this also

 - New example added : examples/linux/dcf